trustedshops-public/cot-php-integration-library/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [Apache 2.0 License](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).

 ## Acknowledgments